-- It is advisable for a company to choose between a managing director and manager because appointment of both is not allowed.
+- It is advisable for a private limited company to choose between a managing director and manager because appointment of both is not allowed.

 - Consecutive re-appointment of the same person, by a company, as the managing director after his/her span of 5 years is over, not allowed.
 Also, appointment of a new person also must not be made until less than one year term of the old managing director's tenure is left.

 - Any person belonging to below mentioned criteria, should not be appointed by any company for the post of managing director: